Florida State Road 80: Downtown Fort Myers alignment

 State Road 80's routing through downtown Fort Myers has changed a few times over the years.
 When designated in 1945, State Road 80 ran along First Street and terminated at Fowler Street.
 At the time, US 41 (Tamiami Trail) ran through downtown Fort Myers on First Street west of Fowler Street and crossed the Caloosahatchee River on the original Edison Bridge.

 SR 80 would be extended through downtown along First Street in 1964 when US 41 was rerouted over the Caloosahatchee Bridge near Carson Street on the west side of downtown (First Street also carried the US 41 Business Route concurrently west of Fowler Street at this time).

 In the late 1980s, SR 80 was split into one-way street pairs from Monroe Street through downtown to Seaboard Street in East Fort Myers.
 From Monroe Street, eastbound traffic ran along Second Street and Seaboard Street, where it reconnected to the westbound lanes at Palm Beach Boulevard.
 Westbound traffic continued along Palm Beach Boulevard and First Street, and then shifted to Bay Street west of Fowler Street.
 At Monroe Street, both directions rejoined along Main Street to connect to US 41.

 SR 80 between Monroe and Fowler Streets was relinquished to the city of Fort Myers on January 11, 2006 as part of the downtown redevelopment and streetscape effort, which first created the gap in the route that exists today.
 The city restored this segment of the streets to two-way traffic.
 The segment of SR 80 east of Fowler Street to Allen Street (just east of Seaboard Street) remained one-way and under state control at this time.

-SR 80 east of Fowler Street to Allen Street was relinquished to the city in August of 2018.
+SR 80 east of Fowler Street to Allen Street was relinquished to the city in August 2018.
 Though the state still maintains the historic Billy's Creek Lift Bridge.
-The City of Fort Myers restored the remaining one-way segments of First, Second, and Seaboard Streets to two-way traffic in June of 2022.
+The City of Fort Myers restored the remaining one-way segments of First, Second, and Seaboard Streets to two-way traffic in June 2022.

-Future

-The two bridges crossing Lake Worth Lagoon, built in 1950, are currently undergoing replacement, with construction having begun in 2017.
-The main, bascule style drawbridge has been completely demolished and replaced with a temporary vertical lift bridge which opened in May 2018 and is expected to remain open until late 2020, when the permanent replacement bridge is expected to be completed.
-The tide-relief bridge is also now under replacement.